james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 This article will cover the below steps in order to build an Openshift cluster from nothing:

-1. Provsion ESXi
+1. Provision ESXi
 2. Create a Bastion VM
-3. Setup a container reistry
+3. Setup a container registry
 4. Setup an Apache webserver
 5. Setup DNS
 6. Setup HAProxy